cheery/lever/README.md

 In the `Editor` -tab you should set "Tab width 4" and "Insert spaces instead of tabs"

-### GVim adjustments
+### Vim adjustments

-You may like correct syntax colors on GVim.
+You may like correct syntax colors on Vim.
 To do that you may like to create symbolic links so that the vim finds the symbolic links in lever -directory:

     export LEVER_PATH=/home/cheery/.local/lever
     ln -s $LEVER_PATH/tools/lever-ftdetect.vim ~/.vim/ftdetect/lever.vim